Blue Jays Head to Ann Arbor for Big Ten Game Against the Wolverines

 Pietramala was a three-time First Team All-American during his career at Johns Hopkins.
 He led the Blue Jays to the 1987 NCAA Championship and an appearance in the 1989 NCAA Championship game.
 He was the recipient of the Schmeisser Award as the nation’s outstanding defenseman in 1988 and 1989 and earned the Lt.
 Raymond J. Enners Award as the nation’s most outstanding player in 1989 as well.

-Pietramala, who was named to Lacrosse Magazine's All-Century Team, continued his playing career at the club and national level after leaving Johns Hopkins.
-He was named the outstanding performer at the International Lacrosse Federation World Championships in 1990 as a member of the United States' championship team in Perth, Australia.
+Pietramala, who was named to Lacrosse Magazine’s All-Century Team, was named the outstanding performer at the International Lacrosse Federation World Championships in 1990 as a member of the United States’ championship team in Perth, Australia.
 He again earned All-World honors in 1994 as he led the United States to the title in Manchester, England.

-A native of Hicksville, New York, Pietramala is a 1985 graduate of St. Mary's High School.
-He and his wife, Colleen, reside in nearby Timonium, Maryland and are the parents of nine-year-old twin boys, Nicholas and Dominic.
+A native of Hicksville, New York, Pietramala is a 1985 graduate of St. Mary’s High School.
+He resides in nearby Finksburg and has 14-year-old twin boys, Nicholas and Dominic.